 .
 How much does my child/how much do I have to practice?
 As much as you can!
 Typically, suggested practice times range from 15-45 minutes a day.
 The amount and quality of practice each student puts in will directly translate into how quickly their talent grows.
 The brain needs repetition to learn successfully, so fifteen minutes a day every day is better than 60 minutes, one day a week.
 I discuss ideal practice times with each student after learning about what their individual goals are.

 .
 My child doesn’t know their alphabet yet.
 Will that be an issue?
 Nope!
 It's certainly helpful, but not necessary.

 .
 My child has a learning disability, will you still work with them?
 Yes, absolutely!
 It would be my pleasure.

 .
 I want to learn how to play by ear, will you teach me?
 I believe that music is a language, and therefore you must learn the basics of reading before you can master playing by ear.
 If you have a talent for playing by ear, that's fantastic!
-Definitely pursue it.
-However, it's still important to have a solid foundation in how music works.
+You should definitely pursue it.
+However, I would argue that it's still important to have a solid foundation in how music works.
 It is for this reason that I don't teach students to play by ear alone.

 .
 Do you have studio policies?
 Yes!
 Click here.